-The fatigue strength of materials is very sensitive to various external and internal factors.
+The fatigue strength of materials is highly sensitive to various internal and external factors.

-This research will provide the basis for the reasonable structural design of the parts, the correct selection of materials and the reasonable formulation of various cold and hot processing technologies, so as to ensure that the parts have high fatigue performance.
+This research provides a foundation for the proper structural design of parts, the appropriate selection of materials, and the effective implementation of cold and hot processing technologies, ensuring that parts have high fatigue performance.

 01 Effect of stress concentration

-The conventional fatigue strength is measured by carefully processed smooth specimens.
+The conventional method of measuring fatigue strength involves using carefully processed smooth specimens.

-However, the actual mechanical parts inevitably have different forms of gaps, such as steps, keyways, threads and oil holes.
+However, in reality, mechanical parts often have various forms of gaps such as steps, keyways, threads, and oil holes.

-The existence of these notches results in stress concentration, so that the maximum actual stress at the root of the notch is far greater than the nominal stress of the part, and the fatigue failure of the part often starts from here.
+These notches result in stress concentration, causing the maximum actual stress at the root of the notch to be much greater than the nominal stress of the part.

 Theoretical stress concentration factor Kt:

-Under the ideal elastic condition, the ratio of the maximum actual stress to the nominal stress at the root of the notch is obtained from the elastic theory.
+Under ideal elastic conditions, the ratio of the maximum actual stress to the nominal stress at the root of the notch is calculated based on elastic theory.

 Effective stress concentration factor (or fatigue stress concentration factor) Kf:

-Fatigue limit of smooth specimens σ-1 and fatigue limit of notched specimens σ- 1 n.
+The fatigue limit of smooth specimens (σ-1) and the fatigue limit of notched specimens (σ-1n) are evaluated.

-The effective stress concentration factor is not only affected by the size and shape of the component, but also by the physical properties, processing, heat treatment and other factors of the material.
+The effective stress concentration factor is impacted not only by the size and shape of the component, but also by the physical properties, processing, heat treatment, and other factors of the material.

-The effective stress concentration factor increases with the increase of notch sharpness, but it is usually less than the theoretical stress concentration factor.
+The effective stress concentration factor increases with the increase of notch sharpness, but it is typically less than the theoretical stress concentration factor.

 Fatigue notch sensitivity coefficient q: